 Orange category: Medium-sized industries with a pollution index score of 41 to 59 belong to the orange category, with comparatively reduced levels of pollutant emissions.
 The orange category includes industries like cashew nut processing, coffee seed processing, pharmaceutical formulation, fish processing and packaging, ply-board manufacturing, automobile servicing and repairing, tobacco products manufacturing, thermocol manufacturing, spray painting, and such.

 Green category: Industries with a low pollution index score of 21 to 40 belongs to the green category.
-Industries including but not limited to small bakeries, storage of food grains, leather footwear, and products, cement products, ceramic color by mixing, glue from starch, flour mills, tires or tubes retreating, small hotels, sawmills, phenyl/toilet cleaners, poultry, hatchery and piggery, gold and silver smithy, tea processing are all industries belonging to the green category.
+Industries include but are not limited to small bakeries, storage of food grains, leather footwear, and products, cement products, ceramic color by mixing, glue from starch, flour mills, tires or tubes retreating, small hotels, sawmills, phenyl/toilet cleaners, poultry, hatchery, and piggery, gold and silver smithy, tea processing are all industries belonging to the green category.